pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0118.md

 ### Simpler case paths for integrating features

-The `@Reducer` macro automatically adds the `@CasePathable` macro to your feature's `Action` enum, which immediately gives you keypath-like syntax for referring to the cases of your enum.
+The `@Reducer` macro automatically adds the `@CasePathable` macro [we announced yesterday][case-paths-bonanza-blog] to your feature's `Action` enum, which immediately gives you key path-like syntax for referring to the cases of your enum.
 This means you can invoke the various reducer operators that require case paths for isolating a child feature's action with a simple key path:

 ```diff
  Reduce { state, action in